wp-plugins/peanut-butter-bar-smooth-version/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.

 ==Changelog==
+= 1.1.1 =
+* Fixed a bug when apostrophes were used in text fields

 = 1.1.0 =
 * Added checkbox to allow for hiding of bar without deactivating the plugin